Kaze961/SmartTV.online/README.md

 ### Important Informations:
-- it will start automatically every time you turn on your PC (to remove delete the START.bat in Startup Folder)
+- it will start automatically every time you turn on your PC (to remove delete the Start File in Startup Folder)